-How can companies harness and harmonize data to continuously predict, optimize, and learn?
+How can companies harness and harmonize data to continuously predict, optimise, and learn?

 Making the “right” decisions can often be more challenging than it should be.
-For companies to improve their ability to move goods across transportation networks, they should first recognize and then overcome institutional roadblocks from key stakeholders, legacy systems, and global logistics.
-Shipping organizations are now starting to embrace a shift to digitalize their largely physical world, power intelligent networks through cognitive technologies, and drive enhanced analytics.
-They are realizing that the tenets of holistic decision-making can create new supply chain efficiencies.
+For companies to improve their ability to move goods across transportation networks, they should first recognise and then overcome institutional roadblocks from key stakeholders, legacy systems, and global logistics.
+Shipping organizations are now starting to embrace a shift to digitalise their largely physical world, power intelligent networks through cognitive technologies, and drive enhanced analytics.
+They are realising that the tenets of holistic decision-making can create new supply chain efficiencies.
 In fact, the future movement of goods could very well depend on it.

 In the initial article of our three-part series, Creating a competitive supply chain advantage through connected communities: The future of movement of goods, we described how we believe three interconnected pillars of strategic thinking can help drive the scope and pace of transformation in the transportation ecosystem.

 Where the connected community pillar focuses on external elements, holistic decision-making is more internally focused.
 It centers on how companies with access to a connected community ecosystem can apply new data sources to make more effective decisions.
 Companies can then align resources to apply cognitive technologies, enhanced analytics, supply chain management, and modernization, and reap their benefits.

 Deloitte commissioned an online survey with 182 supply chain leaders operating across trucking, ocean, rail, manufacturing, and retail in early 2020.
 We supplemented this research with conversations with supply chain and industry leaders operating across multiple segments of the transportation value chain.
 The survey results, coupled with leaders’ input, enabled segment-specific insights.